 The EDGE maybe Antipodes Audio entry-level model, but it offers world-class sound quality and features.
-It achieves its affordable price by asking you to do a small amount of simple DIY to add ripping and storage (if you need it)
+It achieves its affordable price by asking you to do a small amount of simple DIY to add ripping and storage (if you need it) Supplied with ODAPS linear power supply (230v)

 Review of DS family Music Servers